About Sisterhood and After

 Interviews with women involved in the Miners' Strike 1984-1985

 Topics: campaigning activity such as fund-raising, protest marches and meetings locally, in London and abroad; campaign songs; involvement in Women's Support Groups; relationships with and attitudes to feminist groups and the Women's Liberation Movement; national politics; Margaret Thatcher; Arthur Scargill; the unions; the police; picket lines; 'scabs' (non-strikers); public attitudes and media portrayal; family relationships; marriage; caring for children; movement out of the home sphere into the public arena; public speaking; female friendships; managing canteens; poverty.
-You can find out more here.

 Women's movement oral history of Birmingham

 A women's oral history project in Birmingham, which will focus on the lives of women over four decades (70's-to date) who are, or were key, in shaping the grass roots women's movement in the city.
-You can find out more here.

 Interviews with women in Clapham in the Women's Liberation Movement